 Each fellow is expected to complete two research projects, one of which is usually presented at the annual UCLA Orthopaedic Residents Day, but ultimately should be presented at a national meeting and published if possible.
 Fellows have usually become involved in clinical projects, but there are multiple opportunities for projects in basic science.
 Previous research includes Gordon Singer, M.D., who completed a biomechanical study of flexor tendon repairs and Ranjan Gupta, M.D., who studied nerve compression.
 The Sumner Koch prize for the best research paper at the annual meeting of the American Society for Surgery of the Hand has been won by a UCLA fellow or resident four times out of the last fourteen years.

-The fellows are paid at approximately $68,000 annually.
+The salary rate for fellows is set based on the PGY rates for that specific year.
 Travel and accommodation expenses are paid for one meeting per year, which is usually the American Society for Surgery of the Hand meeting in the Fall or the American Association for Hand Surgery meeting in January.
 Each fellow receives one month of paid vacation.

 Applications are accepted via the ASSH Online Fellowship Application portal.
 Please arrange to have four letters of recommendation forwarded, one from the chief of your residency training program and one from the hand surgeon who knows you best.